Japan Travel Books & Shows

 Midnight Diner - Tokyo Stories

-Shinya Shokudo (NETFLIX) or “Restaurant at Midnight” is a 2009 TV show about a tiny restaurant in a busy part of Tokyo that’s only open while most people are asleep.
+Shinya Shokudo (Netflix) or “Restaurant at Midnight” is a 2009 TV show about a tiny restaurant in a busy part of Tokyo that’s only open while most people are asleep.
 “When people finish their day and hurry home,” the restaurant’s chef, known only as “the Master,” explains, “my day starts.”
 His menu is minimal—usually just pork-and-vegetable noodle soup, beer, and sake.
 But most of his regulars, who are restless, lonely, or looking for a quiet place to take the edge off a long day, come for the company.

 The Master—soulful and stoic, with a mysterious scar across his face—welcomes them all.
 Every episode involves a story based on the dreams, wants, hopes or fears of a regular patron of the diner.
 He is an exceptional listener, and he’ll cook whatever you want, so long as you supply the ingredients.
 It's a Japanese show in its slow, meditative rhythms the simple pleasure captured watching the people eating with strangers, and swapping stories, in a small room full of others who can be alone together.
 It is set in Tokyo in modern times.
 (New Yorker).
 Six seasons.